How do you know when it is time to redesign your website?

 Search Engine Rank

-Chances are that you have a good search engine rank.
+Chances are that you have a good search engine rank as you have used an SEO for contractors or for your roofing company.
 To avoid an SEO disaster, you may want to consult a digital marketing specialist before you start the redesign project.

 Be sure to: